CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

         total_charge: 0                   # Total charge of the complex.
         forcefield: true                  # Whether to optimize the structures after generation with a force field.
         isomers: lowest_energy            # Which isomers to generate.
 Options: lowest_energy, all
+        # Advanced batch options
         bidentate_rotator: auto           # How to rotate bidentate ligands in square-planar complexes.
 Options: horseshoe, slab, auto
         geometry_modifier_filepath:       # Path to the geometry modifier file.
 If not given, no geometry modification is performed.
         random_seed: 0                    # Random seed for the generation of the complexes.
         complex_name_appendix:            # String to append to the randomly generated complex name.

+    # Advanced options
+    overwrite_output: false               # Whether to overwrite the output if it already exists.
+Recommended: false.
+    ffmovie: true                         # Whether to output a movie of the optimization process.
+Set to false to save disk space.
+    concatenate_xyz: true                 # Whether to concatenate the xyz files of the optimization process.
+    verbosity: 2                          # How much output to print.
+Options: (0, 1, 2, 3), recommended is 2.
+    complex_name_length: 8                # Length of the complex name.
+Recommended: 8.

 Running the Assembler
 ---------------------